TurboWarp/docs/docs/website/unshared-projects.md

 Scratch is used primarily by children.
 Some unshared projects include pictures and videos of themselves, their friends, their family, and other personal information under the assumption that unshared projects are actually private.

-For why TurboWarp never blocked loading unshared projects (and still doesn't): [see below](#why-not-fix) (short version: it wouldn't actually fix anything)
+We've always had the stance that if people want unshared projects to actually be private, they should talk to the Scratch Team, and now they might be listening.
+For why TurboWarp never blocked (and still doesn't block) loading unshared projects): [see below](#why-not-fix)

 ### Workarounds {#workarounds}

 Our first priority is making sure that shared projects continue to work with minimal interruption.
-Work to make sure this happens is ongoing.
 Anything else related to unshared projects would happen later if at all.

 We know that there are a lot of old links and third-party embeds that rely on accessing unshared projects that will never be updated.
 We can't make promises that these links will continue to function without changes, but are looking into it.